frfnstf/state_tsa/README.md

 Here is a link to a youtube video with a screen recording of the overall app just so you could see how it looks it only mainly showed the login screens and dashboard I didn't really change anything to the detection part

+This is the link to the code we used for regionals, in case you want to look at the old code: https://github.com/frfnstf/tsa_comp